JPR-netizen/Graphics-project-1/README.md

 # Graphics-project-1
-A moving object with including colors and some interesting shapes ...... add together and have made a simple Moving Train project
+A moving object with including colors and some interesting shapes ......by attaching together I have made a simple Moving Train project.